Juniper/nita-ansible/README.md

 ## Ansible 2.10 and greater

-Starting with Ansible 2.10, juniper.device ansible collection is added.
+Starting with Ansible 2.10, juniper.device and junipernetworks.junos ansible collections are added.
 This collection has been included in the requirements.yml file and will be built-in the container automatically.
 Existing juniper.junos role is still supported and works with Ansible 2.10.
 For more information on this transition see https://www.juniper.net/documentation/us/en/software/junos-ansible/ansible/topics/concept/junos-ansible-modules-overview.html and https://galaxy.ansible.com/juniper/device.
-As of juniper.device collection 1.0.1 it is still currently recommended to continue to use the juniper.junos roles versus juniper.device collection per the galxy website.
+As of juniper.device collection 1.0.2 it is still currently recommended to continue to use the juniper.junos roles versus juniper.device collection per the galaxy website.

 # Installing